shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-7-1.png)

 **This is the key point**.
-The longer you give people in the experiment to convert, the less effect the **lift** from experiment has, and the closer the conversion rate becomes to the `A` group.
+The longer it takes people to convert, the less **lift** there is, and the more of these conversions you allow into your results, the more it will mask the immediate lift.
+The "immediate lift" is symbolized in the graph above with a light blue color in the `B` group.

-No such effect exists in the `A` group because they maintain the baseline conversion rate (there is nothing to diminish).
+No such effect exists in the `A` group because they maintain the baseline conversion rate (there is no lift and nothing to diminish).

-By letting people convert e.g. 20-30 days after the experiment, you will certainly capture the people who take longer to convert, but the *majority* of people who convert are no longer effected by the experiment, **so they are now converting at a similar rate as the `A` group**, which adds noise into the experiment.
+**The people who convert &gt;= ~15 days from when they saw the variant, start to become much less affected by the variant and start to convert at the same rates as the control group.**

 Another way of saying this is it's likely that the people who converted after 30 days were going to do so anyway, with or without the thing you